Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/simulate-holding-key.md

 If no time is inputted, this will dictate how long the key will be pressed in ms.

 ## Usage
-Simple do `!holdkey` with a key and a amount of time(in ms) of how long the key should be pressed, eg. `!holdkey A 4000`, this will hold the `a` key for 4 secs. *Update* amount of time is no longer required and only optional.
+Simple do `!holdkey` with a key and a amount of time(in ms) of how long the key should be pressed, eg. `!holdkey A 4000`, this will hold the `a` key for 4 secs. *Update*: amount of time is no longer required and only optional.
 If empty, then it will use the DefaultTime variable.
 > This will spam the key in the focused window.
 Make sure you are in the correct window before the command is performed.
 {.is-warning}